Global Privacy Notice

 We use different methods to collect personal data from and about you, including through the channels set out below.

 Direct interactions: You give us your personal data in your direct interactions with us.
-Such personal data includes Identity Data, Contact Data, Financial Data, Services Data, Profile Data, Usage Data, Technical Data, Marketing and Communications Data, Professional Information, and/or Professional History which you give us from time to time (i) by filling in forms on our website or our client knowledge portal; (ii) through other electronic platforms which we offer or which we have agreed with you to use, (iii) by corresponding with us by email or post, (iv) by speaking to us in person or over the telephone, or (v) whilst visiting our offices.
+Such personal data includes Identity Data, Contact Data, Financial Data, Services Data, Profile Data, Usage Data, Technical Data, Marketing and Communications Data, Professional Information, and/or Professional History which you give us from time to time (i) by filling in forms on our Website; (ii) through our electronic portals and platforms, (iii) by corresponding with us by email or post, (iv) by speaking to us in person or over the telephone, or (v) whilst visiting our offices.

 Such direct interactions include, for example, instances when you:

-- enquire about or apply for our client services (for instance, when you sign up to our client knowledge portal);
+- enquire about or apply for our client services;

 - market or provide your supplier services to us;